hashlookup/hashlookup-json-importer/README.md

                         Parent SHA-1 of the import --parent-meta PARENT_META [PARENT_META ...]
-                        Add metadata to parent, format is key,value -u, --update          Update hash if it already exists. default is not to update existing hashlookup record but to delete existing records and update.
+                        Add metadata to parent, format is key,value -u, --update          Update hash if it already exists. default is to update existing hashlookup record without deleting existing.
   -e, --skip-exists     Skip import of existing hashlookup record
 ~~~~